Fact: According to data from 1 million cold emails, 57.2% of replies come after your first follow-up email.

 {{Your Name}}

-SUBJECT: Re: {{Company Name}}
+Subject: Re: {{Company Name}}

 I just wanted to make sure you got my last email.

-Also, I’d like to share with you that we’re offering a {{ Value Proposition}} as an “Independence Day Offer” on any new projects signed with us till {{date}}.
+Also, I’d like to share that we’re offering a {{Value Proposition}} as an “Independence Day Offer” on any new projects signed with us until {{Date}}.

 If you’re interested, please let me know and we can have a brief call and take it from there.